TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-major-events.md

 ### OlinarElydir

-The OlinarElydir have been tasked with bringing Ternia under her control.
+The OlinarElydir have been tasked with bringing Renau under her control.
 Elydir communicates with the OlinarElydir using sending stones, each carved with Elydir's symbol and their own.